 TELCOR Resolution: Acuerdo Administratiovo 001-2006: Defines the approval process, technical requirement and attributes use of frequencies of 900 MHZ, 2.4 GHz, 5.2 GHz, 5.3 GHz, 5.4 GHz and 5.7 GHz in Nicaragua.

-For products that do not require TELCOR approval, the Agency will provide a No Homologation letter to have for your records and to avoid any issues with Customs upon importation of the equipment to Nicaragua.
+For products that do not require TELCOR approval, the Agency will provide a No Homologation letter to avoid any issues with customs.

 Type A plugs, rated at 15 Amps, are used mainly in the United States, Canada, Mexico, South America and Central America.
 This Class I, non-grounded, non-insulated plug operates on AC current and is known as NEMA 1-15.
 The plug has two 1.5 mm thick blades which measure 15.9 – 18.3 mm in length and are spaced 12.7 mm apart.
 The neutral blade is 7.9 mm wide, while the hot blade is 6.3 mm wide.